Spheres-cu/picta-fdm/README.md

 1. Python 3.10 or above
    - If you don't have Python installed in your system Free Download Manager get you the option for install it.
-2. Free Download Manager version 6.30.3.6515 or above.
+2. Free Download Manager latest version.

 ## Usage